 - Piles of food wrappers are left in the car, buried in the trash, or hidden in places like a closet.

-- Your loved one hides her body with baggy clothes.
+- Your loved one hides their body with baggy clothes.

 Tell your loved one that binge eating disorder is a real psychological problem that is treatable with therapy and medication.
-It may take time and hard work, but assure her that she can find peace with food and her emotions again.
+It may take time and hard work, but assure them that they can find peace with food and their emotions again.